 Academic Awards and Honors We award a variety of honors to students who have demonstrated academic distinction during their four years at Colgate.

-Download a complete listing of last year's award winners
+a complete listing of this year's award recipients.

 This award is presented each term to students